Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

-With the occupation and Cholesky thresholds fixed, and an appropriate choice of basis set and relativistic Hamiltonian, we benchmark the present FNS++CD–X2CMP–LR-CCSD implementation using the d-aug-dyall.v4z basis set for both atomic and molecular systems.
-Wherever possible, the resulting polarizabilities are compared against previously reported 2c and 4c values.
-While the performance of CD–X2CMP–LR-CCSD in the canonical basis for computing the polarizability spectra of Zn, Cd, and Hg has already been demonstrated in the previous section, the focus here shifts to a systematic assessment of the FNS++ framework.
-Accordingly, most of the results presented in this section are benchmarked against the FNS++4c-LR-CCSD data reported in our earlier implementation.\cite{chakraborty2025low-cost} Zn, Cd, and Hg are chosen as atomic benchmark systems owing to the availability of reliable experimental data for both static and dynamic polarizabilities.
-The static polarizability together with three frequency-dependent polarizabilities of these atoms, evaluated at different theoretical levels, are summarized in Table~\ref{tab:zncdhg_4z} alongside the corresponding experimental values.
+With the occupation and Cholesky thresholds fixed, and an appropriate choice of basis set and relativistic Hamiltonian, we benchmark the present FNS++CD--X2CMP--LR-CCSD implementation using the d-aug-dyall.v4z basis set for both atomic and molecular systems.
+The FNS++4c-LR-CCSD\cite{chakraborty2025low-cost} results in the same basis set and with the same FNS++ threshold have been used as a reference.
+Wherever available, the resulting polarizabilities are compared against previously reported 2c and 4c values.
+Zn, Cd, and Hg are chosen as atomic benchmark systems owing to the availability of reliable experimental data for both static and dynamic polarizabilities.
+The static polarizability, together with three frequency-dependent polarizabilities of these atoms, evaluated at different theoretical levels, is summarized in Table~\ref{tab:zncdhg_4z} alongside the corresponding experimental values.
 First, we consider the X2C results reported in Ref.~\cite{yuan2024formulation} and directly compare them with our present calculations performed using the same basis set employed in that work, namely the s-aug-dyall.v2z basis set.
 The present results show excellent agreement with the X2C data reported in Ref.~\cite{yuan2024formulation} for static polarizability.
-It should be noted, however, that those calculations employed a frozen-core approximation and a truncated virtual space restricted to orbitals with energies up to 5~a.u.
-Under such a truncation, all virtual spinors are effectively retained when an occupation threshold of $10^{-5}$ is applied in the present framework.
-This is because, after limiting the virtual space in this manner, the smallest virtual natural spinor occupation attainable is of the order of $10^{-4}$.
-Consequently, no additional truncation of the virtual space occurs in practice at the chosen occupation threshold, rendering the comparison effectively canonical.
-For completeness, additional calculations with nonzero external frequencies are performed using the same computational setup.